 - Conduct meeting outcomes tailored to meet the developmental needs and formation of individual students while also balancing the expectations for our greater community

-- Educational outreach efforts (such as the We Are ND blog and tweets) to articulate Notre Dame's Standards of Conduct and processes
+- Educational outreach efforts (such as tweets and poster campaigns) to articulate Notre Dame's Standards of Conduct and processes

 - Conduct record reporting to external entities